• Skip to primary navigation

 Instructions

-2. Cut the bottom end off the squash so it will stand upright.
+• Cut the bottom end off the squash so it will stand upright.
 Use a vegetable peeler to take skin off.
 Cut in half lengthwise and scoop out the seeds.
 I use a grapefruit spoon to make this easier, but any spoon will do.
 Cut into cubes.
-Toss squash with onions, 1 Tablespoon of the olive oil and spices.
+Drizzle with 1 Tablespoon of the olive oil and ¼ teaspoon salt and pepper.
 Roast for 20 minutes.

 Notes